-[3] Special setbacks shall be as required in Section 32.09.
+[3] Special setbacks shall be as required in Section 32.05.

-(Added August 14, 1997, ZA97-08-01)

 Section 13A.07.
 Building height requirements.

-The maximum height for buildings and structures shall be thirty-five (35) feet except as allowed by Section 4.03.
-The Commission may however, allow construction and erection of buildings or structures exceeding thirty-five (35) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use and a certificate of appropriateness.
+The maximum height for buildings and structures shall be eighty (80) feet except as otherwise provided in Section 4.03.
+The Commission may however, allow construction and erection of buildings or structures exceeding eighty (80) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use and a certificate of appropriateness.

-(Added August 14, 1997, ZA97-08-01)

 Section 13A.08.
 Off-street parking and loading regulations.

 Spaces for off-street parking and provisions for loading and unloading spaces shall be provided in accordance with the provisions of Chapter 26.

-(Added August 14, 1997, ZA97-08-01)

 Section 13A.09.
 Signs.

 Signs as allowed in this zoning district shall comply with the provisions of Chapter 25.

-(Added August 14, 1997, ZA97-08-01)

 Section 13A.10.
 Certificate of appropriateness required.

 No building, structure or landscape, including walls, fences, steps, and paving that can be viewed from the public right-of-way, shall be erected, reconstructed, altered, restored, moved or demolished within a design district, and no sign, fence, wall, or other appurtenant structure shall be erected or displayed on any lot, building, or structure located within said district unless an application for a certificate of appropriateness has been approved by the Commission pursuant to the provisions of this chapter.
-A certificate of appropriateness is not required for communications antennas permitted by Section 23.27[4](a) or (b).
+A certificate of appropriateness is not required for communications antennas permitted by Section 23.08.01[4](a) or (b).

-(Added August 14, 1997, ZA97-08-01; Amended January 28, 2002, ZA02-01-03)

 Chapter 13B CBD-2—CENTRAL BUSINESS DISTRICT

 Section 13B.01.
 Intent.